OSRS Introduces Giants’ Foundry

 Get the Commission from Kovac

-Choosing and Setting the Mould
+Choosing and Setting the Mold

 Melting the Metal for the Giant’s Sword

 This step is done at a crucible that can hold up to 20 bars, the exact amount needed to create the sword.
 You can add bars or recycle metal OSRS items, losing some bars used to create them initially.
 Interestingly, Jagex purposely didn’t give more information but used it as a teaser of the possibility of combining multiple metal types to obtain alloys, which should create superior swords.
-The metal you choose is restricted by your Smithing level and will affect the difficulty of making that sword.
+The metal you select is restricted by your Smithing level and will affect the difficulty of making that sword.

 Smithing the Sword

-Here is where the process resembles making a sword in real life better than any other piece of Smithing OSRS content.
+The process resembles making a sword in real life better than any other piece of Smithing OSRS content.
 You will have to use a waterfall and a lava pool to adjust the temperature of the sword after you take it out of the mold.
 At the same time, you will need to use a trip hammer, a grindstone, and a polishing wheel to forge and polish an excellent giant sword.
-This will be click-intensive.
-You will also be penalized for not using the right tool at the right temperature, decreasing the sword’s quality.
-The higher the quality of the sword, the better rewards and the more XP you’ll be given.
-Also, let’s keep in mind that Jagex is currently pushing for the possibility of entirely losing the materials.
+This will be click-intensive

 Giants’ Foundry Rewards

-Jagex has not yet released any numbers in terms of experience rate but did state that they intend for this minigame to sit between Smithing cannonballs and training at the Blast furnace XP-wise.
-The emphasis is also on it being a rewarding content starting at lower levels (15 Smithing).
+Jagex has yet to release any numbers in terms of experience rate but did state that they intend for this minigame to sit between Smithing cannonballs and training at the Blast Furnace XP-wise.
+The emphasis is also on it being rewarding content starting at lower levels (15 Smithing).
 A big perk of training Smithing with the Giants’ Foundry minigame saves up to 85 percent of the resources you would have used through other training methods, which equals spending less OSRS GP.
-You can claim other rewards from Kovac’s Rewards Shop.
-They include ore packs, Smithing catalyst (a replacement for coal that also gives more XP), some cosmetic OSRS items, a +4 Smithing boost, more molds for this specific minigame, and the Eight-Cannonball Mould.
-The controversy stems from the fact that you’ll be able to make more cannonballs in the same amount of time, thus lowering the amount of OSRS gold you can make from Smithing them.